 In Peru, IPA and J-PAL worked with researchers and the Ministry of Education to evaluate at scale two low-cost ways of providing relevant information to help students and their families make more informed decisions.
 Using a series of telenovela-style videos screened as part of the curriculum in schools, as well as through an interactive tablet app, the research project evaluated how information provided at different ages could shape human capital decisions.
 The study found that the programs were effective at changing educational plans and lowering dropout rates, while significant effects on child labor were mixed.
-In response to this evidence, the government decided to scale up the telenovela-video information campaign to all public secondary schools in Peru with full class days.
+In response to this evidence, the government decided in 2017 to scale up the telenovela-video information campaign to all public secondary schools in Peru with full class days.

 In many countries, students drop out of school and enter the labor force as children at persistently high rates.
 One reason for this may be that students and their parents are making their educational decisions without the appropriate information.
 They may underestimate the long-term benefits of continuing their education.
 They may also not understand the differences in types of education tracks or fields of study.
 Importantly, they may not be aware of financial aid programs that would make continuing education feasible for them.
 This can lead to a series of mistaken decisions about questions like how long to stay in school, how hard to try, and what types of subjects to focus on.
 These mistakes may accumulate and compound over time, making it more likely for students to exit the education system with fewer applicable skills, reproducing poverty.